johnbeve/BFO-Organization/docs/call-for-submissions.md

 - Software Demos: 15-30 minute demos, due **June 15th**
 - **Note:** Workshops, Tutorials, and Demos can be held in a hybrid or virtual format.

-## Call for ICBO conference papers and abstracts
+## Call for ICBO Conference Papers and Abstracts
-- JBMS Journal Papers ICBO thematic series due **April 15th**.
 - Full length papers (mini 6 pages - max 10 pages) due **May 13th**, notification **June 1**.
 - Short papers up to 5 pages, due **May 13th**, notification **June 1**.
 - Poster Abstracts: 1 page extended abstract format, with limited references, due **June 17th**, notification **July 1**.
 - Submission link: https://easychair.org/conferences/?conf=icbo2022

-## Call for JBMS Journal Papers ICBO thematic series
+### Journal of Biomedical Semantics ICBO Thematic Series Option
 Submission date: **April 15th**
-In partnership with the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/), papers submitted to the ICBO thematic series at the Journal of Biomedical Semantics will be published immediately after acceptance and presented in the annual conference following acceptance.
-For this track, we suggest submission by the April 15th at the latest for full consideration for ICBO 2022.
+In partnership with the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/), papers submitted to the ICBO thematic series at the Journal of Biomedical Semantics will be published immediately after acceptance and presented in the main ICBO conference following acceptance.
+For this track, we suggest submission by the **April 15th** at the latest for full consideration for ICBO 2022.
 Articles should be submitted directly to the Journal of Biomedical Semantics following the journal submission guidelines.
-See the [guidelines](https://jbiomedsem.biomedcentral.com/submission-guidelines) for submission details. **Note**, you will need to choose the ICBO thematic series during the submission process.
+See the [guidelines](https://jbiomedsem.biomedcentral.com/submission-guidelines) for submission details.
+**Note:** You will need to choose the ICBO thematic series during the submission process.

 ## ICBO 2022 theme: Lessons from Ontologies in Diverse Domains